EMDR therapy

 How does EMDR help?

 You may learn skills to deal with stressful situations and unwanted memories.
 It also helps your mind and your body to relax.
 Experts think that focusing on movements and sounds while thinking or talking about traumatic memories will change the way your mind reacts to memories of your trauma.
 The scientific basis of EMDR is: When you focus on movements or sounds while recollecting disturbing memories, information is processed.
 This happens in such a way that your brain adapts to deal with it in a positive way.
 This leads to complete information processing to overcome distress.
 It also facilitates new cognitive learning and insights.
 EMDR therapy shows that just like the body can heal from physical injuries and trauma, the mind too can overcome psychological trauma.
 Various studies have found the effectiveness of EMDR in treating many mental health disorders, especially PTSD.
 EMDR, covered by Kaiser Permanente, is now recognized as an effective form of treatment for PTSD.
 Various organizations, such as the World Health Organization, the American Psychiatric Association and the Department of Defense.
 How long does EMDR take?
-It would depend on the severity of the trauma and the kinds of memories the patient is dealing withwoman with pencil in hand For what other disorders is EMDR helpful?
+It would depend on the severity of the trauma and the kinds of memories the patient is dealing with For what other disorders is EMDR helpful?
 Depression: Various studies have shown that EMDR can be an effective option for treating depression.
 The therapeutic practices used in EMDR can provide patients with many cognitive benefits and help them overcome depression.
 Anxiety-related disorders: According to studies, EMDR can be helpful for anxiety disorders such as Generalized anxiety disorder (GAD), Obsessive-compulsive disorder (OCD), distress issues due to body image and other anxiety disorders Others: EMDR can help with psychosis, borderline personality disorder and even psychosomatic disorders.
 It can help reduce suicide rates and helps develop self-esteem in patients.
 EMDR can also help with high stress levels, panic disorder, anxiety, addictions, dissociative disorders, depression, sexual concerns, trauma (emotional, physical, sexual), loss, low self esteem

 EMDR, Westside Behavioral Care and Kaiser Permanente